Country Bear Jamboree Frontierland Magic Kingdom

 The Country Bear Jamboree is a fun show with lots of laughs that plays to audiences of all ages.

 This is a great attraction to see when you want to get out of the sun and off your feet for a spell.
+The theater is air-conditioned.

+The sign in front of the attraction lists how long it will be until the next show.
 The line for the Bears will wind its way along the front of Grizzly Hall.
-Once inside the turnstiles, you're in the preshow area.
+Once inside the turnstiles, you’re in the preshow area.
 Your wait time here is approximately 10 minutes until the next show.

 Adjacent to the Country Bear Jamboree is the Pecos Bill’s Cafe, which serves burgers, wraps, salads and other sandwiches.